kearutherford/BerkeleyForestsAnalytics/README.md

     - **plot:** Must be a character variable.
 Identifies the plot in which the individual tree was measured.
 This column is OPTIONAL.
-      If all the plots in your site are in the same subsection then this column is not needed; but if the plots at your site are in different ecological subsections then this column may be included.
+      If all plots within a site are located in the same subsection, this column is not needed.
+If plots within a site span multiple subsections, this column may be included.

     - **subsection:** Must be a numeric variable.
 Describes the Ecological Subsection in which the data were collected (see